RandomFractals/CyberDash/README.md

 # Skip tweets with more than these many hashtags, most likely marketing bots spam
 MAX_HASHTAGS=6

-# Skip RT for tweets from users with these many tweets, most likely just another news bot
-MAX_TWEETS=50000

-# Skip tweets with more than these many hashtags, most likely marketing bots spam
-MAX_HASHTAGS=6

 # Skip tweets from users with these many posts, most likely just another news bot
 MAX_TWEETS=50000